 - 3. Confirm that the data is being collected in the proper format, as required by the calculation spreadsheet. - 4.
 It is recommended that this step be repeated periodically during the measurement period.

 - 1. Implement appropriate safety procedures. - 2.
 Download data from the system for the duration of the measurement period. - 3.
-Make sure the data is formatted appropriately for the calculation spreadsheet.
+Format the data into a Microsoft Excel spreadsheet in the appropriate format for the calculation spreadsheet.